turtlecabbage-juno/vim/vim.md

 k - move one up
 l - move one right
-w - move to start of next word e - move to end of next word b - move to beginning of previous word
+w - move to start of next word
+W - same but ignores punctuation e - move to end of next word
+E - same but ignores punctuation b - move to beginning of previous word ge - move to end of previous word
 $ - move to end of line
+g_ - same but ignores blank characters
-^ - move to beginning of line
+0 - move to beginning of line
-gg - move to top of file
+^ - same but ignores blank characters gg - move to top of file
 G - move to bottom of file
+H - move to top of screen
+M - move to middle of screen
+L - move to bottom of screen
+% - move to matching character (like "(" to ")")

 # Text editing (Normal mode)